 UCLan Policing provides Criminal Justice practitioners and agencies a gateway to a range of services that are tailored to the needs of the user.
-It provides a one-stop shop for policing related requirements at an academic level, which includes accredited higher education to doctor level (Prof. Doc), as well as providing access to world class research and facilities.
+It provides a one-stop shop for policing related requirements at an academic level, which includes accredited higher education to doctorate level (Prof. Doc; PhD), as well as providing access to world class research and facilities.

 We publish high level research papers and present at conferences across the world.
 We collaborate with national and internationally renowned academics.
 We are part of the UCLan Criminal Justice Partnership that engages multi-disciplinary academics from: computing, psychology, law, criminology, social work, geography and management science.